Catherine Parr: Remains

 "In the summer of the year 1782 the earth in which Qu.
 K. Par lay inter'd was removed, and at the depth of about two feet (or very little more) her leaden coffin or coffin was found quite whole...
 Mr. Jno Lucas had the curiosity to rip up the top of the coffin, expecting to discover within it only the bones of the deceased, but to his great surprise found the whole body wrapped in 6 or 7 seer cloth linen, entire and uncorrupted... his unwarranted curiosity led him to make an incision through the seer cloth which covered one of the arms of the corpse, the flesh of which at the time was white and moist".

-The coffin was reopened in 1783, 1784, 1786; and in 1792, when local vandals broke into the coffin and threw the corpse in a rubbish heap, leading to Mr. Lucas reinterring the body in a hidden, walled grave.
+The coffin was reopened in 1783, 1784, 1786; and in 1792, when local vandals broke into the coffin and threw the corpse in a rubbish heap, leading to Lucas reinterring the body in a hidden, walled grave.

+The first time the coffin had been reopened by John Lucas had left Catherine with a piece of her hair and a tooth missing, and parts of the fabric of her clothing missing.
+Lucas used this evidence to tell the locals about his discovery, which led to the tomb being reopened repeatedly.

 The last time the coffin was opened was in 1817 when the local rector decided to move it to the crypt under the chapel.
-When opening it this final time it was found the body had been reduced to a skeleton, and much of the coffin filled with ivy.
+When opening it this final time, it was found the body had been reduced to a skeleton, and much of the coffin was filled with ivy.

 During these various openings of the coffin, fragments of Catherine's dress and locks of her hair were collected, one of which was gifted to Elizabeth Hamilton.
 The majority of these items are now on display at Sudeley Castle.

 The coffin was last moved in 1861 to its final location in the fully restored chapel, under a canopied neo-Gothic tomb designed by Sir George Gilbert Scott, with a recumbent marble figure by John Birnie Philip.